Caulicons/Event-Tracker/README.md

 ## Description

 Calendar project created with React with TypesScript using recooil for state management and [Kalend](https://www.npmjs.com/package/kalend) to simplify the logic behind the calendar.
 When finishing the project, I made a point of implementing local storage to make it minimally functional in case anyone wanted to use it.
-In the future I intend to leave renponsive and create the mobile.
+In the future I intend to leave reponsive and create the mobile version.

 ## Tools